 In a seminar setting where there is considerable class discussion and the class is small, the microphone can be replaced by a speakerphone that can pick up speech from all directions.

 Many hearing-impaired students will be able to communicate in a one-on-one situation by lip-reading.
 But in a few cases, the student may need to bring an interpreter when meeting with a faculty member.
 If a student does rely on lip reading, remember that you will only be understood if you are facing the student without obstructions or strong backlighting that would obscure the student’s view.

 If you are having difficulty communicating with the student, you and the student can write the information that is unclear.
-Writing down your suggestions is especially helpful with hearing impaired students because lip readers generally pick up less that half of the information that is spoken.
+Writing down your suggestions is especially helpful with hearing-impaired students because lip readers generally pick up less than half of the information that is spoken.

 If you use films and videos in your classes, it is important to make the information accessible to hearing-impaired students.
 Please consult with SDS to discuss having your materials captioned.

 Some students with visual impairments require large print written materials.
 This may mean making enlarged print copies of examinations and handouts.
 If the student has trouble reading overheads, instructors can make enlarged print copies for the student.
 Most departments have copying equipment that can enlarge documents.